-As already mentioned in the introduction of Section 2, the third step towards the evolution of EXCELLERAT's service portfolio was to analyse the user stories with respect to the service requests posed in the user-stories.
-This second analysis led to a list of service requests that could be organized into six different service categories.
+As already mentioned in the introduction of Section 2, the third step in the evolution of EXCELLERAT's service portfolio is the analysis of user stories resulting from the executed use-cases with respect to the service requests posed in the user-stories.
+This second analysis leads to a list of service requests that is organized currently into six different service categories.
 Four of these categories concern different types of consulting, one targets the provisioning of tools for the Exascale engineering cycle and another one the provision and hosting of datasets.
 The detailed description of the service categories is given in Sections 2.3.1 - 2.3.3 below.
-The service requests posed from each of the four service perspectives in the respective service category are afterwards listed in Section 3.
+The services that are currently offered via the service portal to each of the four service perspectives in the respective service category are listed in Section 3.